macbuse/macbuse.github.io/index.md

 [read this](https://www.netlify.com/blog/2021/08/31/how-git-can-power-an-exciting-future-for-content-management/) and here are  [my github repos](https://github.com/macbuse)
 I've just added a [new repo](https://github.com/macbuse/FAREY_DIAGRAM/tree/main) for a project I'm working on with a student.

-I'm in Singapore for the [meeting on thin groups](https://ims.nus.edu.sg/events/computational-aspects-of-thin-groups/) 3/6/2024-14/6/2024.
+Went to  Singapore for the [meeting on thin groups](https://ims.nus.edu.sg/events/computational-aspects-of-thin-groups/) 3/6/2024-14/6/2024.
 On Friday 14/6 I'll be giving a talk

 - [Slides: Automorphisms and elementary number theory](./TIT2023/singapore.html).